zazortik/azure-xplat-cli/README.md

     azure site restart [site]
 Stops and starts the website

+    azure site deploymentscript
+Generates a bash or cmd script for customizing the deplyoment of your Website

 **--quiet** - overrides prompting for delete.

 **Note:** Above [site] is not required if the command is run in the main app folder.